Eigenvalues under the Ricci flow of model geometries: Introduction

 Since homogeneous geometries are the basic decomposed pieces of the geometrization of 3-manifolds, it is significant to understand the behavior of the Ricci flows in this basic case.
 In \cite{IJ92}, J. Isenberg and M. Jackson studied the Ricci flows on locally homogeneous 3-manifolds and described their behaviors explicitly.
 Later, Knopf and McLeod \cite{KM01} studied the quasi-convergence of the Ricci flows of homogeneous models.
 Isenberg, Jackson and Lu \cite{IJL06} analyzed the behaviors of the Ricci flow on locally homogenous closed 4-manifolds.
 Lott \cite{JL07} used the concept of groupoids and solitons to interpret the longtime behaviors of the Ricci flow on locally homogeneous closed manifolds further.

-The homogeneous geometries on simply connected manifolds consist of nine classes and are divided into two sets.
-The first set contains $\mathbb{R}^3$ , $\text{SU(2)}$, $\text{SL}(2,\mathbb{R})$, Heisenberg, $E(1,1)$ , and $E(2)$.
+The homogeneous geometries on simply connected 3-manifolds consist of nine classes and are divided into two sets.
+The first set contains $\mathbb{R}^3$, $\text{SU(2)}$, $\text{SL}(2,\mathbb{R})$, Heisenberg, $E(1,1)$ and $E(2)$.
 The other set contains $H(3)$, $H(2)\times \mathbb{R}^1$, and $\text{SO}(3)\times \mathbb{R}^1$.
 The notations $H(n)$, $E(1,1)$ and $E(2)$ denote the group of isometries of the hyperbolic $n$-space, the group of isometries of the plane with flat Lorentz metric, the group of isometries of the Euclidian plane, respectively.
 The first set is called Bianchi classes \cite{IJ92}.
 For any given metric $g_0$ on one of Bianchi classes, there is a Milnor frame $\{X_1,X_2,X_3\}$ so that the metric and the Ricci tensors are diagonal and such property is preserved by the Ricci flow.
 Denote $\{\theta^1,\theta^2,\theta^3\}$ the dual coframe.
 Then the Ricci flow takes the form\\ and is reduced to an ODE system involving three variables $\{A(t), B(t), C(t)\}$.

-In this paper, we consider the first eigenvalue under the normalized Ricci flow on locally homogeneous closed 3-manifolds.
-We construct various monotonic quantities under the Ricci flow and get estimates of the eigenvalue.
-Our method is to compare the components of the evolving Ricci tensor, and then control the derivative of the eigenvalue.
+In this paper, we consider the first eigenvalue under the normalized Ricci flow on locally homogeneous closed 3-manifolds of Bianchi classes.
+We obtain various monotonicity formulae and upper and lower bounds of the eigenvalue under the Ricci flow.
+We wish our results could be extended to the general manifolds.
+The key of our method is to compare the components of the evolving Ricci tensor, and then control the derivative of the eigenvalue.
 Finally, the integration yields the results.